MonikaMula/Project-2-Game/README.md

     ![image](../Project-2-Game/images/JSHintTesting.png)

 ### Unfixed Bugs
 I do have good bit to fix in JS also have forgotten add Backgroud color (CSS).
-This quiz still does need more work on it... but it's was a joy to do it and even do I have mistakes in it sometimes this is way we do learn.
+This quiz still does need more work on it... but it's was a joy to do it and even do I have mistakes in it sometimes this is way we do learn I know I would hav done few things other way.

-### Languages Used
+## Languages Used
 * HTML
 * CSS
 * JavaScript

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+I have used Visual Studio Code (https://code.visualstudio.com/)to create my project.

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to GitHub pages
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+My live link to GitHub https://monikamula.github.io/Project-2-Game/

 ## Credits
 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 You can break the credits section up into Content and Media, depending on what you have included in your project.